hipe/tmx/sakin-agac-doc/408-markdown-table-targeted-synchronization.md

-## <a name=E></a> name value pairs via item
+## <a name=E></a> provision: the item normalizer

+(when referencing this point as a provision (or otherwise), use [#418.E.2])

-in order for a practical synchronization to make a remote object fit in with our local presentation (document), we have to be able to read the remote objects at a component level (as name-value pairs).
+in order for a practical synchronization to make a remote object fit in with our local presentation (document), we have to be able to read the remote objects at a component level; that is, we will have to traverse each item's each name-value pair one-by-one.

 we cannot simply have the far format adapter provide a wrapper class: the far format adapter cannot know anything about the required behavior for the target collection (document).

-so the near format adapter in effect picks how the wrapper class (function) looks, and it relies on the far format adapter to provide a function that converts far native objects to a shape it can recognize and use (a stream of name-value pairs).
+so the near format adapter relies on the far format adapter to provide a function that converts far native objects to a shape it can recognize and use.

+this "lingua franca" format was once a stream (iterator) of name-value pairs, but at #history-A.1 this changed to be a dictionary.
+ALTHOUGH to provision it as a dictionary "feels less pure" and breaks streaminess (so it could be less efficient for some contrived scenarios);

+  - once you need random access to particular components, this choses dictionaries or similar (yes you could do a "read" function instead, but this lacks reflection ability on its own; and these idioms are in-built when we use something as familiar as dictionaries)

+  - in practice in our imagined ideal scenario we are getting [#417.A] streams of JSON objects anyway. to first run each item thru a normalizer that presented it as an iterator of name-value pairs, and then go and derive again a dictionary from such a function, was far too triggering of our OCD.

 ## (document-meta)

+  - #history-A.1 pipeline change
   - #born.